facebookresearch/CParser/README.md

 * `Qualified{t=basetype,...}` is used to represent a qualified variant of `basetype`.
 Fields named `const`, `volatile`, or `restrict` are set to true to represent the applicable type qualifiers.
+When the type appears in function parameters and the base type is a pointer, a field named `static` may contain the guaranteed array size.

 * `Pointer{t=basetype}` is used to represent a pointer to an object of type `basetype`.
 This construct may also contains a field